-Eduard Fazer wished for his sonssocially esteemed professions which would provide for a good living.
+Eduard Fazer wished for his son socially esteemed professions which would provide for a good living.
 The father resented the choice of his youngest son Karl who wanted to become a confectioner.
-He needed to get professional training abroad, and the international and sophisticated Saint Petersburg was the best place to study for our future confectioner.
-Karl Fazer was accepted as apprentice at the recognised G. Berrin patisserie, and was finally given a good report, the journeyman's letter.
-As a professional, he worked also in other famous companies in Saint Petersburg, and later in Berlin and Paris, too.
+He needed to get professional training abroad and the international and sophisticated Saint Petersburg was the best place to study for our future confectioner.
+Karl Fazer was accepted as an apprentice at the well renowned G. Berrin patisserie, and was finally given a good report, the journeyman's letter.
+As a professional, he worked also in other famous companies in Saint Petersburg and later in Berlin and Paris, too.
 Finally, at the age of 25, the fully-trained master confectioner was prepared to show his skills in his home town Helsinki.

 Karl Fazer opened his café in the autumn of 1891 in a property owned by his father at Kluuvikatu 3 in the centre of Helsinki.
 He opened a café in small premises in the building next door, and then joined the two apartments.
 Fazer himself lived on the upper floor.

-Coffee, pastries, biscuits, cakes and chocolate were of excellent quality.
+Coffee, pastries, biscuits, cakes and chocolate - all of excellent quality.
 Karl Fazer soon became known for his eagerness to do everything in his power for his customers - he wanted to exceed their expectations.
-It was Karl Fazer's goal to offer customers taste sensations still is in the core of the company's operations.
+It was Karl Fazer's goal to offer customers taste sensations and this is still in the core of the company's operations.

 The eligible beauty, Berta Blomqvist, who had finished trade school, became Karl's life-companion, his closest colleague and advisor.
 Berta Fazer had a word to say in product and production planning, she took care of bookkeeping and closing the books; she would sit at the cash desk during busy hours, dress the shop windows and in the early days also feed the company's employees at her table together with the family.